TRANSCRANIAL ELECTROMAGNETIC TREATMENT (TEMT)

 Arendash, G., Cao, C., Abulaban, H., Baranowski, R., Wisniewski, G., Becerra, L., Andel, R., Lin, X., Zhang X., Wittwer, D., Moulton, J., Arrington, J., and A. Smith.
 A Clinical Trial of Transcranial Electromagnetic Treatment in Alzheimer’s Disease: Cognitive Enhancement and Associated Changes in CSF, Blood, and Brain Imaging.
-Journal of Alzheimer’s Disease, Vol 71: pre-press online.
+Journal of Alzheimer’s Disease, Vol 71: 57-82.
 TEMT Clinical Trial in AD Patients

 Arendash G.W., Mori, T., Dorsey, M., Gonzalez, R., Tajiri, N., and C. Borlongan.
 Long-Term 918 MHz Electromagnetic Field Treatment to Very Old Alzheimer’s Mice Reverses β-Amyloid Deposition, Modifies Regional Cerebral Blood Flow, & Provides Selected Cognitive Enhancement without Brain Hyperthermia.
 PLoS ONE Publication